£sd: Decimalisation

 The £sd system continued in much of Western Europe for nearly a thousand years, until the "decimalisations" of the 18th and 19th centuries.
-Britain considered following the continental example.
-A parliamentary select committee was set up in 1821 to inquire into decimalisation, but ended up recommending retaining the £sd system.
-However, pressure groups were formed inside Britain advocating the adoption of decimalisation of the currency, and Parliament returned to the matter in the 1850s.
-Various decimalisation schemes were considered – the Pound-and-Mil scheme, the Farthing scheme, the Half-penny scheme, the Alb scheme, etc. – but all were determined to have deficiencies, and transition would be too difficult and expensive.
-The £sd system was maintained in Britain until 1971.
+Britain considered following the continental example, and a parliamentary select committee was set up in 1821 to inquire into decimalisation.
+The committee recommended retaining the £sd system.
+However, pressure groups formed inside Britain advocating the adoption of decimalisation of the currency, and Parliament returned to the matter in the 1850s.
+Various decimalisation schemes were considered – the Pound-and-Mil scheme, the Farthing scheme, the Half-penny scheme, the Alb scheme, etc. – but all were determined to have deficiencies, and the transition appeared too difficult and expensive.
+Thus, the £sd system was maintained in Britain until 1971.

 As countries of the British Empire became independent, some abandoned the £sd system quickly, while others retained it almost as long as the UK itself.
 The United States of America was among the first to drop the £sd system and adopt a decimal currency in 1792, 10 years after independence from the British Empire, but retains many other aspects of the customary units for length and weight.
 Australia, on the other hand, only changed to using a decimal currency on 14 February 1966.
 New Zealand did so on 10 July 1967.
 Still others, notably Ireland, decimalised only when the UK did.
 The UK abandoned the old penny on Decimal Day, 15 February 1971, when one pound sterling became divided into 100 new pence.
 This was a change from the system used in the earlier wave of decimalisations in Australia, New Zealand, Rhodesia and South Africa, in which the pound was replaced with a new major currency called either the "dollar" or the "rand".
 The British shilling was replaced by a 5 new pence coin worth one-twentieth of a pound.
 In Europe, decimalisation of currency (as well as other weights and measures) began in Revolutionary France with the law of 1795 ("Loi du 18 germinal an III", 7 April 1795), replacing the £sd accounting system of the Ancien régime with a system of 1 franc = 10 decimes = 100 centimes.
-Decimalisation was carried by French armies to neighboring European countries during the Napoleonic wars.
-By the mid-19th century, most of continental Europe had decimalised, leaving the United Kingdom as the only major country to continue to maintain the £sd system.
+Decimalisation was propagated by France to neighbouring European countries during the Napoleonic wars.
+By the mid-19th century, most of continental Europe had decimalised, leaving the United Kingdom as the only major country to continue to operate the £sd system.

 All countries and territories that formerly used the £sd system have now decimalised their currency, with most decimalisations occurring after the Second World War.
 Malta decimalised its currency in 1972, while Nigeria decimalised in 1973.
 The British pound sterling and Irish pound were among the last to be decimalised, on 15 February 1971.

 In places where £sd was used, there were several approaches to decimalisation: